macocheung/rpms/asterisk/README.md

 * I've added a number of `BuildRequires` entries to `asterisk.spec` in order to enable almost all of the optional modules with in Asterisk.
 I've not enabled Dahdi or other components that rely on hardare and kernel-specific drivers since I want to be able to use the resulting packages on both virtual and physical machines.
 * I like to keep my custom sound files separate from those included in the distribution so I've added the `/var/lib/asterisk/sounds/custom/' directory where I keep them instead.
 * I use the `phoneprov` feature to provision Polycom phones so that content is included.
 I don't expose the HTTP interface directly instead proxying it through a local Apache instance.
+* I don't install the sound files via the stock build system.
+Instead, I list them as sources in `asterisk.spec` so they're downloaded with the Asterisk source.
+Helps when I'm rebuilding often as I don't need to redownload them every time.
+There looks to be support for a caching scheme in the makefile but I'm not seeing how to use it.
+* I install the `basic-pbx` configs into `/etc/asterisk/` and include the samples in `/usr/share/doc/asterisk-*/configs/`.